Changissnz/caricature_of_the_modern_American_savage_pt2/README.md

 issues.
 Problems are strangely worded in contradicting press pieces.
 For example, there is a labor shortage but there are also not that many jobs available.
-Another example here: there is an "industrial revolution" going on, but "we" must get back to the basics and "we" must remind ourselves of our roots.
-The "plutocrats" are trying to bury common citizens into debt, so "we" should really be wary of the "educated" types and "foreigner" types, those types that are trying to brainwash "us" into schlonging ourselves and giving away our belongings to foreign nations.
+Another example here: there is an "industrial revolution" going on, but "we" must get back to the basics and "we" must remind "ourselves" of our roots.
+The "plutocrats" are trying to bury common citizens into debt, so "we" should really be wary of the "educated" types and "foreigner" types, those types that are trying to brainwash "us" into schlonging "ourselves" and giving away "our" belongings to foreign nations.
 "We" have lost ourselves, but instead of tending to ourselves as individuals, "we" should organize around common causes so as not to be deprived of capital and rights should "we" ever be on the wrong side of these power plays.
 These are class